Skip to main content

 A gram of Purple Haze purchased from different dispensaries is likely to have differences with another gram of Purple Haze purchased from another dispensary.

-Join us as we explain what causes these differences and what you should look out for.
+Join us as we explain what causes the differences and what you should look out for.

-Every strain (like basically most living things) has two parents.
-Obviously, these parents are a male and a female.
-Naturally, when the female plant is fertilized by the male plant, the resultant seeds will have genetic phenotypes of both parents.
+Every strain has two parents.
+Obviously, these parents are a male and female, Naturally, when the female plant is fertilized by the male plant, the resultant seeds will have genetic phenotypes of both parents.

-The process of selecting phenos is very meticulous.
+The process of selecting phenos can be very meticulous.
 When carrying out the selection process, organization and tracking throughout the growing process is of utmost importance.

 For tracking, growers usually mark and number every single phenotype and list its characteristics.

 1. When starting out, plant all your seeds, clearly labelling each with a separate tag.
-For example, if you are growing appx 10 phenos of Purple Haze, you might assign them PH1, PH2, PH3 etc. until you get to PH10.
-The order of the numbering is not as important as ensuring each pheno is labelled and stays that way with all the updates.
+For example, if you are growing approximately 10 phenos of Purple Haze, you might assign them PH1, PH2, PH3 etc, until you get to PH10.
+The order of numbering is not as important as ensuring each phenotype is labelled and stays that way with all updates.

-2. Before you consider cloning, ensure each phenotype is about 6-12”.
-On average, this might take 3-6 weeks.
+2. Before you consider cloning, ensure each phenotype is about 6-12 inches.
+On average, the might take 3-6 weeks.

 4. Grow your clones separately in a vegetative state.

-9. After you have flowered the clones of the four remaining phenos (for example), harvest them, test their buds and take more notes.
+9. After you have flowered the clones of the 4 remaining phenos (for example), harvest them.
+Test their buds and take more notes.

 10. Repeat the process of discarding the unfit ones and keeping the winning ones.

-In a very general sense, commercial cannabis growers go through at least three rounds to end up with final pheno.
+In a very general sense, commercial cannabis growers go through at least 3 rounds to end up with a final phenotype they like.
 Sometimes it even takes longer.

 If each round takes 8-10 weeks, 3 rounds would take 24-30 weeks.
 On top of that, add the extra month needed for germination.